julian-eln/Amanita-Muscarias-Effect-on-Brainwaves-During-Sleep-Measured-by-EEG/README.md

 Another issue is that taking two doses of Amanita muscaria does not lead to getting the cleanest example of how it affects the brain once crossing the blood-brain barrier.

 The biggest statistical flaw is pseudoreplication.
 Because I didn't have enough data for an ANOVA and didn't know how to properly run a time series, I ended up turning each time point into an individual data entry.
 This inflates N, and therefore the robustness percentage.
 This is pseudoreplication, and it is a major flaw in this research.

+Topographic Maps are extrapolated from a 4 channel EEG meaning that much of the data can have artififacts/be incomplete.

+Post Hoc power is often seen as just reflecting p values however due to lack of data I decided it would be best to do post hoc power analysis

 I also took Amanita during a busy day for me, so my brain was probably already at a higher power than normal.
 Two datasets also only left me with a limited dataset, which makes it hard to extrapolate anything.
 Amanita Muscaria's lack of consistent dosages in the wild also makes it harder to reproduce to an extent.
 For the future, going up to 5-10 tests and using ethanol or some other GABAergic substance as a comparative group could be useful.
 Also, changing the muse protocol from straight recording until the battery dies during sleep is probably not the best way to conduct this experiment.
 The sigma theory also can't be exact due to limited data and only 4 electrodes on the Muse.